Complex Dirac structures: invariants and local structure: Invariants and classification of complex Dirac structures

 \begin{proof} Consider the imaginary part of the projection to $T_\C M$,

 whose image is $\im(\pr_{T_\C M} L)=\im(E)=\im(E+\oE)=D$.

 Since the order is constant, $D$ is a vector bundle and hence the kernel of $\Phi$,

 is also a vector bundle.
+As $\pr_{TM}\ker\Phi=\Delta$, the proposition holds. \end{proof} We will see in Section \ref{sec:ex-order-change} an example where the order is not constant and $\Delta$ is not smooth.

-As $\pr_{TM}\ker\Phi=\Delta$, the proposition holds. \end{proof} Another distribution playing an important role in the theory is $K$. \begin{proposition} If $L$ has constant real index, then $K$ is a Lie algebroid whose orbits are precisely the leaves of $\Delta_0$. \end{proposition} \begin{proof} This result follows from the involutivity of $K$ and Lemma \ref{lemma:proj-K}. \end{proof}
+Another distribution playing an important role in the theory is $K$. \begin{proposition} If $L$ has constant real index, then $K$ is a Lie algebroid whose orbits are precisely the leaves of $\Delta_0$. \end{proposition} \begin{proof} This result follows from the involutivity of $K$ and Lemma \ref{lemma:proj-K}. \end{proof}